Including OWASP ModSecurity Core Rule Set

 Excluding a rule completely takes very little effort, but it is, of course, potentially risky because the rule is not being disabled for just legitimate users, but for attackers as well.
 By completely disabling a rule, we are restricting the capability of ModSecurity.
 Or, expressed more drastically, we’re pulling the teeth out of the WAF.

 Especially at higher paranoia levels, there are rules that just fail to work with some applications and trigger false alarms in all sorts of situations.
 So there is a use for disabling a rule completely.
 One notable example is rule ID 920300: Request Missing an Accept Header.
 There are just so many user agents that submit requests without an accept header, there is a rule dedicated to the problem.
-Let's raise the paranoia level to 2 by setting the tx.paranoia_level variable to 2 in rule ID 900,000.
+Let’s raise the paranoia level to 2 by setting the tx.blocking_paranoia_level variable to 2 in our config.
 Then we will send a request without an Accept header to trigger an alert as follows (I recommend returning the paranoia level to 1 again afterwards):

 ...